hrharder/ParadigmCore/docs/README.md

 ## License

-ParadigmCore is public domain software, licensed under CC0.
+ParadigmCore granted to the public domain, under a [CC0 license.](https://www.github.com/paradigmfoundation/paradigmcore/blob/master/LICENSE)

 Proposals for improvements and enhancements to the protocol are highly encouraged.
 If you have a suggestion or specification, please submit a [Paradigm Improvement Proposal](https://github.com/paradigmfoundation/pips) (PIP).